-- installation of standard valves, fire hydrants, and similar appurtenances) to each lot in the subdivision. - (2) Fire hydrants shall be designed to meet LUS specifications and located in accordance with LCG Fire Department specifications. - (3) If a public water supply is not available - a.
+- (2) Fire hydrants shall be designed to meet LUS specifications and located in accordance with LCG Fire Department specifications. - (3) If a public water supply is not available - a.
 The developer shall construct a private water system that provides an adequate supply of potable water to every lot within the subdivision or development with a minimum pressure of 40 pounds per square inch. - b.
 The source of water supply and distribution system shall comply with the sanitary code of the State Department of Health and Hospitals and the area municipality designated by the commission. - c.
 LUS is not obligated to incorporate any private system of water supply into any public system of water supply that may be built in the future. - d.
 When authorized by the State Department of Health and Hospitals, individual water wells may be used to supply potable water to each lot in the development.